cosmos/sdk-tutorials/academy/2-main-concepts/messages.md

 What would happen if one of the two players has accepted the game by playing, but the other player has neither accepted nor rejected the game?
 You can address this scenario by:

 * Having a timeout after which the game is canceled.
 This cancellation could be handled automatically in ABCI's `EndBlock`, or rather its equivalent in the Cosmos SDK, without any of the players having to trigger the cancellation.
-* Keeping an index as a First-In-First-Out (FIFO) list or a list of unstarted games ordered by their cancellation time, so that this automatic trigger does not consume too many resources.
+* Keeping an index as a First-In-First-Out (FIFO) list, or a list of unstarted games ordered by their cancellation time, so that this automatic trigger does not consume too many resources.

 What would happen if a player stops taking turns?
 To ensure functionality for your checkers application, you can consider: